Genia888/FitnessHub/Documentation/(Stage 3) Technical Documentation.md

 ![Sequence Diagram](/Documentation/sequence_diagram_authentification.png)

-The user logs in by typing their username and password.
-The system checks the data in the database and tells the user if the login is successful or not.
+<div align="center">The user logs in by typing their username and password.
+The system checks the data in the database and tells the user if the login is successful or not.</div>

 ## Update profile